 - is an additional levy that must be payed by individuals with a taxable income of more than 180,000 AUD per year.

-The information presented on this page is based on the fiscal regulations of Australia in 2019.
+The information presented here is based on the fiscal regulations in Australia in 2019.
 Visit ato.gov.au for more details.

 Financial Facts about Australia